 - Forcefully Enter Your Home: CPS cannot enter a home without permission unless they have obtained a court order.

 - Compel an Individual to Take a Drug Test: CPS can request that an individual undergo a drug test, but they can only require a parent to do so with a court order.

 Navigating the complexities of being accused of child abuse or neglect in New York can be overwhelming, but having a skilled lawyer by your side can provide invaluable assistance.
 At New York Family Law Group, our experienced New York child abuse and neglect lawyers understand the seriousness of these allegations and are experienced in representing clients involved in CPS investigations, ensuring that their rights are protected throughout the process.
 Contact us today to schedule a consultation and let us advocate for your best interests.

 How a New York Family Law Attorney Can Help

 A family law attorney specializes in matters related to family law and can help handle your child abuse case.
 New York imposes stiff penalties on those charged with child abuse, so you want to have the best legal representation possible.
 The laws surrounding child abuse and neglect in New York are complex and can be draining, especially if you are working with inexperienced lawyers.

 Therefore, if you or someone you know has been accused of child abuse or neglect and need assistance, the dedicated team of family law attorneys at New York Family Law Group can help.
 We rely on our 30+ years of experience to provide you with the legal expertise, individualized services, and compassionate support you require to achieve a desirable outcome.

 Ready to get started?
-Schedule a free discovery call at (718) 293-1542 to discuss your case details with our New York child abuse lawyers, Ethan Steward and Martin Mohr, and get the assistance you need.
+Contact us and schedule a free discovery call at (347) 212-5113 to discuss your case details with our New York child abuse lawyers, Ethan Steward and Martin Mohr, and get the assistance you need.